danielkong/parsekit/res/minimath.md

 ### Interlude: Checkout the Example Project (with ParseKit Dependency)

 OK, time to [checkout the ParseKit MiniMath Example](https://github.com/itod/ParseKitMiniMathExample/zipball/master) project.
-This project includes [ParseKit](https://github.com/itod/parsekit) as an external dependency.

-This project includes and iOS app target which embeds and links to ParseKit.
+This project includes [ParseKit](https://github.com/itod/parsekit) as submodule, and an iOS app target which embeds and links to ParseKit.
 If you are creating your own app which uses ParseKit, follow these [instructions for embedding ParseKit in your app target](http://stackoverflow.com/questions/9649537/how-to-embed-parsekit-as-a-private-framework-in-a-mac-app-bundle "objective c - How to embed ParseKit as a private framework in a Mac App bundle - Stack Overflow").

 ### Generating Parser Source Code